codio/site/source/docs/specifics/cakephp.html.md

 We already installed Composer above, so let's now install CakePHP itself using Composer.

 1. Run the following command: `composer create-project -s dev cakephp/app ~/workspace --prefer-dist`.
 The `dev` stability flag will not be needed anymore for CakePHP 3 stable versions.
+1. Add your project to git version control with the following commands: `git init`, `git add .` and `git commit -m "initial commit"`
 1. Why not configure an autostart so you don't have to manually start each time you restart your project.
 Create a new file called `startup.sh` in the root of your project and copy and paste the following lines into it

         parts stop apache2 mysql